Google’s SGE Update Will Change SEO Forever

 Google’s SGE update intends to keep users on Google longer.
 Generated answers will appear at the top of most search pages, with the ability for users to follow up on their questions to refine the provided answer.
 Their Perspectives feature indexes and organizes user-generated content on social media through a layout reminiscent of Pinterest.
 The Perspectives feature may become something of its own content platform, aggregating the best results from Reddit, TikTok, YouTube, and elsewhere on the web.

 When this new experience rolls out, Google may be involved for a much longer portion of each user’s journey.
-If their generated answers prove to be accurate and useful, many users will begin and end their journey on Google.
+If the answers they generate prove to be accurate and useful, many users will begin and end their journey on Google.

 Compared to the cavalier approach taken by Microsoft with their Bing chat, Google is playing it safe.
 Google’s AI search product will hit the market without the ability to comment on certain risky topics.

-For a long time, Google’s had more stringent policies for what they call YMYL content.
+For a long time, Google had more stringent policies for what they call YMYL content.
 YMYL stands for “Your Money or Your Life”, and refers to topics including:

 These topics receive added scrutiny from Google.
 Where less critical topics may be slightly inaccurate without posing a risk to a person’s safety or financial well-being, these topics must be discussed in a factual and transparent manner.